A Madeira expert Zarin Buckingham from Madeira Relocation & Expat Services answers all your questions about moving to and settling down in Madeira.

 Many expats think this is an alternative to being a resident.
 Whereas this is really a tax regime that provides foreign citizens with a tax exemption on their foreign income and tax benefit on income received in Portugal.

-This program has a specific time period within which you must register, namely latest by 31st of March following the year of your tax residency in Portugal was issued.
+This program has a specific time period within which you must register, namely latest by the 31st of March following the year of your tax residency in Portugal was issued.
 If you miss this deadline, often it is almost impossible to register for it later.

 One of the conditions is that you should not have been a resident for 5 years prior to the acquisition of your current residency.